 Kwame Asamoah Kwarteng

 I was fully employed as a Research and Programme Supervisor with The Quantum Group Limited in Accra, Ghana, where I worked in a team responsible for developing and implementing projects across the Cocoa Value Chain.
-I am at the Global Development Institute on a GDI Merit Scholarship.

 My decision to study my course stems from the fact that in my last four years of work in the cocoa sector in Ghana, I couldn't understand why Ghana was only a household name in the production of cocoa beans and not chocolate?
 I did not understand why cocoa processing companies in Ghana were either collapsing or processing under capacity.
 I did not understand why farmers in Ghana and Ivory Coast who annually produced over 60% of the world's cocoa beans were still wallowing in poverty, while chocolate - a derivative of cocoa - was a luxury product generating over $120bn for players in the downstream cocoa sector.